lorescri/University-mathematics-projects/Mathematics 19-20/Linear Optimization/Last assignment1 Ex11/README.md

 The tools used to tackle this problem are **Xpress** and **Microsoft Excel**.
 With these tools, we will transform data into actionable insights, creating mathematical models to guide decision-making.

 ## Attachments
+This section includes:

-1. **Data Input**: Our journey begins with data input in `data.xlsx`.
-This serves as the foundation for our adventure.
+1. **Data Input**: Our journey begins with data input in `Initialize_variables.txt`.
+In this file, the initial values are assigned to the variables.

 2. **Model Development**: We turn to mathematical modeling, crafting a framework that accommodates constraints and objectives.
+This repository includes an `.mos` file for Xpress software called `Production_Xpress.mos`, which formulates and solves the exercise, considering all the given conditions.

-3. **Excel Application**: In `optimization_model.xlsx`, we work with formulas to convert data into potential profits.
+3. **Excel Application**: In `optimization_model.xlsx`, the proposed exercise is presented and solved.

+4. **Optimization Explanation**: A PDF document that provides an approach to solving the exercise and enhances understanding.

-4. **Optimization Process**: Using Excel Solver or Xpress, we finely tune our mathematical precision to maximize profit.
+5. **Results**: Using Excel Solver or Xpress, we finely tune our mathematical precision to maximize profit.

-5. **Results Unveiled**: The culmination of our efforts is presented in `solution_report.xlsx`.
-Here, optimal production levels are disclosed, promising increased profit.

-## Further Insights

-For those seeking a deeper understanding, we have prepared the 'exercise_explanation.pdf'.
-This document provides insights into the setup of our exercise.

-## Ready to Optimize?

-This is your call to action!
-As you prepare for your own optimization journey, remember that our support is available.
-If you have questions or face challenges, don't hesitate to contact us at [Your Email Address].

-Let's unlock your enterprise's potential and turn optimization into a strategy for success!